igneus/eantifonar/README.md

 * lilypond (version compatible with the current In adiutorium music data)
 * ImageMagick

+## Install

+$ bundle install

+## Run

+1. Clone the [In adiutorium](https://github.com/igneus/In-adiutorium) project e.g. to ~/tmp/In-adiutorium

+2. Prepare database of scores:
+$ bundle exec ruby bin/indexer.rb -Rt ~/tmp/In-adiutorium

+3. On your development machine start the web application using:
+$ bundle exec rackup
+For deployment on a production server see your server's documentation concerning Rack applications.

 ## License

 choose freely between GNU/GPL 3.0 or later and MIT